Video management firm Panopto launches A/NZ data centre

 Panopto Australia and New Zealand general manager Michael Savanis says that the company has experienced a growth surge in the region, due in part to the rise of remote workforces and distance learning.

-“It's crucial for organisations to know that their proprietary video content is secure, and we are excited to launch a local data centre for Australia and New Zealand that provides a secure, scalable cloud solution.”
+“It's crucial for organisations to know that their proprietary video content is secure, and we are excited to launch a local data center for Australia and New Zealand that provides a secure, scalable cloud solution.”

 “Panopto is in Australia and New Zealand for the long-haul,” concludes Savanis.